Nawaz’s heart condition precarious: medical report

 5: Disproportionate increase in urea related to creatinine probably due to due to dehydration (1.4/66).
 Advised improved hydration, protein restriction and RFTs.

-Monitoring Desk adds: President Mamnoon Hussain on Monday directed caretaker Prime Minister Justice (retd) Nasirul Mulk to ensure that Nawaz Sharif is provided complete medical treatment.
+Monitoring Desk adds: President Mamnoon Hussain Monday directed caretaker Prime Minister Justice (R) Nasirul Mulk to ensure that Nawaz Sharif is provided complete medical treatment.

 According to Geo News, the president telephoned the caretaker premier and urged, "Nawaz should be provided all medical facilities."